This article describes how to test machine-level policies for the Mimecast Security Agent and is intended for use by administrators.

 - The policy you're testing applies to Everyone.

-- Navigate to a domain that should be allowed, ensuring that it's accessible and doesn't generate a block page.
+- Confirm otherwise normal functionality by navigating to a domain that should be allowed, ensuring that it's accessible and doesn't generate a block page.

 User Level Testing